pencer-io/pencer-io.github.io/_posts/2021-01-24-ctf-thm-pickle-rick.md

 Time to look for the last ingredient.
 With no more users to search, I should see what we can do to further enumerate.

 First let's see what we can do with the account we've logged in with.
-Always try sudo -l to see your user can run:
+Always try sudo -l to see what your user can run:

 ![pickle-sudo](/assets/images/2021-01-24-17-56-34.png)